in Teaneck NJ

 Do all dermatologists use dermoscopy?

-Not all dermatologists are utilizing dermoscopy, despite its proven ability to improve diagnosis of melanoma, particularly melanoma in situ.
+Not all dermatologists are utilizing dermoscopy, despite its proven ability to improve the diagnosis of melanoma, particularly melanoma in situ.

 Where can a dermatoscope be used?